VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 > efficient transfer of data between APIs – for example between a
 > video subsystem running OpenMAX AL and a GPU running OpenGL ES.

+Obviously, to integrate OpenGL and other graphics APIs with MiniGUI, we must implement EGL for MiniGUI.

 As mentioned before, Mesa uses DRI to drive various GPUs and implement the graphics APIs.
 Basically, the EGL implementation for MiniGUI depends on the DRM engine of MiniGUI.

+The EGL implementation for MiniGUI in Mesa is a sub driver of `egl_dri2`, which supports many platforms including `x11`, `wayland`, `drm`, and `surfaceless`.

-On the other hand, if one MiniGUI instance was not using DRM engine, the EGL implementation can still use the software driver in Mesa to render the graphics objects.
+On the other hand, if one MiniGUI instance was not using DRM engine, the EGL implementation for MiniGUI can still use the software driver in Mesa to render the graphics objects.

 For more information about EGL, please refer to: